cavemangraham/seangraham.io/content/resources.md

 +++
 ### Stuff I Love On The Web

+[Astronaut.io](http://astronaut.io/#) - This website finds previously unseen youtube videos for you to watch.
+Very interesting to see what pops up.
+Reminds me of "Interdimensional Cable"

 [Hackernews](https://news.ycombinator.com/news) - best tech news on the net

 [Electronic Freedom Foundation](https://www.eff.org/) - The leading non-profit defending digital privacy, free speech, and innovation.